 Health Savings Account (HSA)

-Additional Important Facts:
+Other Important Facts:

 - Account owners may invest their HSA dollars once they meet the minimum balance threshold required by their plan provider.

-- Account owners over age 55 can make an extra “catch-up” contribution of up to $1,000 per year above the normal annual limit.
+- Account owners over age 55 can make an extra “catch-up” contribution of up to $1,000 per year above the annual limit.